top of page

 Moving past the first few weeks into the 'delayed postpartum period'.
 This can last from three weeks to six months and even up to two years.

-During this time the brief remains to replenish nutrients and renew physical strength.
+During this time the aim is to replenish nutrients and renew physical strength.
 In Chinese medicine terms this is to nourish the Qi, the blood, and the Yin aspect.

 These foods nourish our bodies and support mood and hormone health, nourish 'Qi' and Blood.
 They are rich in Iron, A and B Vitamins including B12: